sekyurra/studium/docs/01-guides/01-crafting/04-equipment.md

 #### Notes

-This set has identical stats to the Perfectionist's/Integral set, with one major caveat: the entire set can be overmelded.
+This set has identical stats to the Perfectionist's/Integral set, with one major difference: the entire set can be overmelded.

 :::caution
 Without overmelding, this set has stats identical to the Perfectionist's/Integral set listed previously.

-The _only_ reason to go down this path is if you intend to overmeld this equipment in order to meet what is generally considered to be current BiS.
-The _only_ reason to do that is if you intend on crafting _a lot_ of high end items.
+The _only_ reason get this set is if you intend to overmeld it.
+The _only_ reason to do that is if you intend to craft _a lot_ of high-end/end-game items, in which case having the "best" available stats would be worth the cost.
 :::

 Be prepared to devote many hours and incredible amounts of resources to crafting collectables in order to get enough scrips to afford the amount of materia you're likely to need.
 Buying materia from the market board is, of course, an alternative, but be prepared to shell out **millions upon millions of gil** (and a frighteningly large share of your sanity) by the time you're finished.